MetPX/sarracenia/doc/sr_subscribe.1.rst

   period will be destroyed.

 ..
 Note::
-   FIXME  The last sentence is not really right...sr_audit does track the queues'age...
+   FIXME  The last sentence is not really right...sr_audit does track the queues'age.
-          sr_audit acts when a queue gets to the max_queue_size and not running ... nothing more.
+          sr_audit acts when a queue gets to the max_queue_size and not running.

 ACTIVE/PASSIVE OPTIONS